-In February 2007, the Company completed the acquisition of 65% ownership interest in Fortland Limited ("Fortland") from an entity, the principal shareholder of which is also a shareholder in three of the Company's other subsidiaries.
+In February 2007, the Company completed the acquisition of 65% ownership interest in Fortland Limited ("Fortland") from an entity, the principal shareholder of which is also a shareholder in four of the Company's other subsidiaries.
 Fortland owns Kolangon-Optim LLC ("Kolangon"), an early-stage digital video broadcast enterprise in Russia.
-The Company acquired Fortland for approximately \$49.7 million consisting of cash consideration of approximately \$38.6 million paid in April 2007, and a deferred payment of \$11.1 million due in October 2007, approximately \$0.2 million of direct transaction costs plus the assumption of approximately \$1.8 million debt.
+The Company acquired Fortland for approximately \$49.7 million consisting of cash consideration of approximately \$38.6 million paid in April 2007, and a deferred payment of \$11.1 million which was due in October 2007, approximately \$0.2 million of direct transaction costs plus the assumption of approximately \$1.8 million debt.
+The deferred payment of \$11.1 million was subsequently extended until June 2008.
 The acquisition of Fortland was accounted for as an asset purchase of television license through a variable interest entity.
 The Company has consolidated the financial position and results of operations of Fortland from February 1, 2007.
 On acquisition, the Company allocated approximately \$72.1 million to licenses, approximately \$17.2 million to deferred tax liability, and approximately \$15.0 million to noncontrolling interest.
 In conjunction with this transaction, the Company also entered into an agreement whereby the Company agreed to provide a secured loan of approximately \$12.1 million to the seller.
 The loan, issued in April 2007, is secured by a pledge of a 15% interest in Fortland owned by the seller and matures in April 2011.
-In conjunction with this transaction, the

-Company also entered into a put option agreement that, if exercised, would require the Company to purchase the seller's remaining 35% interest in Fortland at fair market value.
-In conjunction with this transaction, the Company also entered into a call option agreement that, if exercised, would require the seller to sell the seller's remaining 35% interest in Fortland at fair market value.
+In conjunction with this transaction, the Company also entered into a put option agreement that, if exercised, would require the Company also entered into a call option agreement that, if exercised, would require the seller to sell the seller's remaining 35% interest in Fortland at fair market value.
 The put and call options are exercisable on and after September 30, 2010.